Communist Party of Canada: Origins (1921–1928)

 The party alternated between legality and illegality during the 1920s and 1930s.
-Because of the War Measures Act in effect at its time of creation, the party operated as the "Workers' Party of Canada" in February 1922 as its public face, and in March began publication of a newspaper, The Worker.
+Because of the War Measures Act in effect at its time of creation, the party operated as the "Workers' Party of Canada" in February 1922 as its public face.
+The following month, it began publishing a newspaper entitled The Worker.
 When Parliament allowed the War Measures Act to lapse in 1924, the underground organization was dissolved and the party's name was changed back to the "Communist Party of Canada".

 The party's first actions included establishing a youth organization, the Young Communist League of Canada (YCL), and solidarity efforts with the Soviet Union.
-By 1923 the party had raised over $64,000 for the Russian Red Cross, a very large sum of money at that time.
+By 1923, the party had raised over $64,000 for the Russian Red Cross, a very large sum of money at that time.
 It also initiated a Canadian component of the Trade Union Educational League (TUEL) which quickly became an organic part of the labour movement with active groups in 16 of 60 labour councils and in mining and logging camps.
 By 1925 party membership stood at around 4,500 people, composed mainly of miners and lumber workers, and of railway, farm, and garment workers.
 Most of these people came from immigrant communities like Finns and Ukrainians.

 The party, working with the TUEL, played a role in many bitter strikes and difficult organizing drives, and in support of militant industrial unionism.
 From 1922 to 1929, the provincial sections of the WPC/CPC also affiliated with the Canadian Labour Party, another expression of the CPC's "united front" strategy.
 The CLP operated as a federated labour party.
 The CPC came to lead the CLP organization in several regions of the country, including Quebec, and did not run candidates during elections.
 In 1925 William Kolisnyk became the first communist elected to public office in North America, under the banner of the CLP in Winnipeg.
 The CLP itself, however, never became an effective national organization.
 The CPC withdrew from the CLP in 1928–1929 following a shift in Comintern policy, and the CLP folded shortly afterwards.